Is a Crystal a Rock?

 Crystals are Not Rocks

-The difference between crystals, rocks, and minerals always causes so much confusion.
+The difference between crystals, rocks, and minerals causes so much confusion.

-These three naturally occurring solids are not all the same, so I hope this article will help you understand what sets each one apart.
+These three naturally occurring solids are not the same, so I hope this article will help you understand what makes each one different.

 In this article, I'll answer the following questions: